previous next contents top

 apply _ x = apply x x

-The definition of apply is not recursive: the method apply for the instance Apply Delta l b is defined in terms of a generally different apply method, for the instance Apply l l b.
+The definition of apply is not recursive: the method apply for the instance Apply Delta l b is defined in terms of a generally different apply method, for instance Apply l l b.
 However, we may, later on, instantiate l to be Delta.
-After all, the quantification in the above instance is impredicative, over a class that includes the instance being defined.
+After all, the quantification in the above instance is impredicative, over a class that includes the very instance being defined.
 We introduce

 omega () = apply Delta Delta